The ZWEITZEUGEN-concept

 Our didactic concept

-Through the special form of transmission with the help of the "heart-head-hand" principle, we enable children and young people as young as ten years old to access the abstract topic of the Holocaust.
+Through the special form of transmission with the help of the "heart-mind-hand" principle, we enable children and young people as young as ten years old to access the abstract topic of the Holocaust.
 In this way, we are facing up to our responsibility for democracy and diversity in our society.

 01